aaronbloomfield/ccc/hws/metamask/index.md

 ### Overview

 You are going to create a web interface for the Auctioneer contract you created in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
 This web interface will allow for the creation of NFTs and the ability to start and stop auctions, as well as bidding on running auctions.
+The web page you create will reside on the departmental servers, just like with the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment.

 ### Changelog